maxprehl/blog/notes/wsl-management.md

 ### Using an imported distro

-You're default user will be reset to `root`.
+After importing, you're default user will be reset to `root`.

 In order to remediate this you need to boot into the distro and modify its `/etc/wsl.conf` file.